luiswirth/bsc-thesis/src/matter.typ

 = Software Design & Implementation Choices

-In this chapter we want to briefly mention and explain some software engineering decisions we made.
+In this chapter we want to briefly discuss some general software engineering decisions for our library.

 == Why Rust?